thiagomoraiis/thiagomoraiis/README.md

 Feel free to take a look and suggest improvements.
 If you want to contribute to any project, please contact me and I will do my best to help you.
 Thanks for visiting! -->

 <p>I am a Back-End developer, but I'm also interested in Front-End.
-Currently, I'm learning JS and Django Rest Framework to create APIs.
+Currently, I'm learning JS.
 I intend to delve deeper into the JS/TS universe later this year to become a Full-Stack Developer.</p>

 <!-- <ul>